As Seen In

 When you’re in Paris, it’s easy to get swept away in the romance of the city.
-There you are, enjoying your black coffee and people watching at Aux Folies.
+There you are, enjoying your black coffee and people-watching at Aux Folies.
 You belong here.

 Just then, your cute waiter comes by, and you fumble for the few French words you remember.
 Reality comes screeching in, and you’re quickly reminded of your tourist status.